LigaData/spark/docs/structured-streaming-programming-guide.md

   - *Streaming deduplication*: For example, `sdf.dropDuplicates("a")`.
 Any change in number or type of grouping keys or aggregates is not allowed.

   - *Stream-stream join*: For example, `sdf1.join(sdf2, ...)` (i.e. both inputs are generated with `sparkSession.readStream`).
 Changes
     in the schema or equi-joining columns are not allowed.
-Changes in join type (outer or inner) are not allowed.
+Changes in join type (outer or inner) not allowed.
 Other changes in the join condition are ill-defined.

   - *Arbitrary stateful operation*: For example, `sdf.groupByKey(...).mapGroupsWithState(...)` or `sdf.groupByKey(...).flatMapGroupsWithState(...)`.
     Any change to the schema of the user-defined state and the type of timeout is not allowed.